yznd42/yznd42.github.io/index.md

 </ul>

-You can learn more about our lab and research at the [Human-Centered Generative AI Lab](https://yznd42.github.io/research/).
+You can learn more about our lab and research at the [Human-Centered Quantum Generative AI Lab](https://yznd42.github.io/research/).

 ## Awards and Honors